Men's Health

 Transperineal technique (the safer route)

-How many samples from prostate tissue they'll take (fewer is often better with targeted approach)
+How many samples from prostate tissue they'll take (fewer is often better with a targeted approach as less biopsies means less side-effects)

 Remember: even if they find cancer, it doesn't mean immediate treatment.